What is Interval Training and Interval Training Examples

 - Overall aerobic power and fitness levels are improved.

 - Helpful when trying a new form of exercise or activity.
 Allows you to gradually build up to the continuous activity in a much more enjoyable and effective manner, without tiring too quickly.

-The following types of interval workouts illustrate how easily interval training programs can be adapted to suit most sports or activities.
-By manipulating the intensity and duration of the work intervals and the length of the rest periods, specific training responses can be achieved for their specific activities.
+The following examples of interval training exercises illustrate how easily interval training routines can be adapted to suit most sports or activities.
+By manipulating the intensity and duration of the work intervals and the length of the rest periods, specific training responses can be achieved.

-- Jumping Rope Workouts are an inexpensive and fast way to build overall fitness.
+- Jumping Rope is an inexpensive and fast way to build overall fitness.
 Besides improving cardiovascular fitness, they can improve muscular strength, endurance, balance, agility and burn calories.

-- 30-Second Sprint Drills improve aerobic capacity and fitness fast by giving the same benefits as long, slow cardio workouts in about half the time.
-Popular among all exercisers because it works.
+- 30-Second Sprint Drills improve aerobic capacity and fitness fast by giving the same benefits as long, slow cardio in about half the time.

 - Sprint and Speed Training Drills benefit any sport by offering a combination of speed and endurance.
 Start only after 3 months of consistent athletic activity and after you have reached a fitness training level that allows you to run for 20-30 minutes at a time.

-- Explosive Exercise Training routines are another way to increase power and strength.
-Used by elite athletes in sports that require fast burst of maximum effort in a short amount of time, such as sprinting and jumping.
+- Explosive Exercise Training Routines are another way to increase power and strength.
+Used by elite athletes in sports that require fast bursts of maximum effort in a short amount of time, such as sprinting and jumping.